Babies normally have at least one period of being unsettled a day. They cry for many reasons.

 Babies dislike being cold or too hot.
 They like to feel cosy and warm, but be careful not to dress your baby in too many layers.

 Check your baby is not too hot or cold.
 It is normal for a baby’s hands and feet to feel cool but their tummy should be warm to touch.

 Check there are no labels from clothing digging into their skin.
 Check there is no hair wrapped around their fingers or toes.

-Your baby may need closeness
+Your baby may need to be close to you

 Babies need to be close to their parents, to hear their voices, listen to their heartbeats.
 They also find movement soothing.